 Women may be seen for follow up postnatally and provision for ongoing medical care arranged.

-These may occur alongside general clinics and include mental health, vaginal birth after caesarean section (VBAC), multiple pregnancy and postnatal perineal care.
+Other specialist clinics.
+These may occur alongside general clinics and include mental health, vaginal birth after Caesarean section, multiple pregnancy and postnatal perineal care.

 Translate this page: